ReCAPTCHA: Security

 The main purpose of a CAPTCHA system is to block spambots while allowing human users.
 On December 14, 2009, Jonathan Wilkins released a paper describing weaknesses in reCAPTCHA that allowed bots to achieve a solve rate of 18%.

 On August 1, 2010, Chad Houck gave a presentation to the DEF CON 18 Hacking Conference detailing a method to reverse the distortion added to images which allowed a computer program to determine a valid response 10% of the time.
 The reCAPTCHA system was modified on July 21, 2010, before Houck was to speak on his method.
 Houck modified his method to what he described as an "easier" CAPTCHA to determine a valid response 31.8% of the time.
 Houck also mentioned security defenses in the system, including a high-security lockout if an invalid response is given 32 times in a row.

 On May 26, 2012, Adam, C-P, and Jeffball of DC949 gave a presentation at the LayerOne hacker conference detailing how they were able to achieve an automated solution with an accuracy rate of 99.1%.
-Their tactic was to use techniques from machine learning, a subfield of artificial intelligence, to analyze the audio version of reCAPTCHA which is available for the visually impaired.
+Their tactic was to use techniques from machine learning, a subfield of artificial intelligence, to analyze the audio version of reCAPTCHA, which is available for the visually impaired.
 Google released a new version of reCAPTCHA just hours before their talk, making major changes to both the audio and visual versions of their service.
-In this release, the audio version was increased in length from 8 seconds to 30 seconds and is much more difficult to understand, both for humans as well as bots.
-In response to this update and the following one, the members of DC949 released two more versions of Stiltwalker which beat reCAPTCHA with an accuracy of 60.95% and 59.4% respectively.
+In this release, the audio version was increased in length from 8 seconds to 30 seconds and is much more difficult to understand, both for humans and bots.
+In response to this update and the following one, the members of DC949 released two more versions of Stiltwalker, which beat reCAPTCHA with an accuracy of 60.95% and 59.4% respectively.
 After each successive break, Google updated reCAPTCHA within a few days.
 According to DC949, they often reverted to features that had been previously hacked.

 On June 27, 2012, Claudia Cruz, Fernando Uceda, and Leobardo Reyes published a paper showing a system running on reCAPTCHA images with an accuracy of 82%.
-The authors have not said if their system can solve recent reCAPTCHA images, although they claim their work to be intelligent OCR and robust to some, if not all changes in the image database.
+The authors have not stated whether their system can solve recent reCAPTCHA images, although they claim it is an intelligent OCR and robust to some, if not all, changes in the image database.

-In an August 2012 presentation given at BsidesLV 2012, DC949 called the latest version "unfathomably impossible for humans"—they were not able to solve them manually either.
-The web accessibility organization WebAIM reported in May 2012, "Over 90% of respondents [screen reader users] find CAPTCHA to be very or somewhat difficult".
+In an August 2012 presentation given at BsidesLV 2012, DC949 called the latest version "unfathomably impossible for humans"—they were not able to solve them either.
+The web accessibility organization WebAIM reported in May 2012, "Over 90% of respondents [screen reader users] find CAPTCHA very or somewhat difficult".

 Criticism

-The original iteration of reCAPTCHA was criticized as being a source of unpaid work to assist in transcribing efforts.
+The original iteration of reCAPTCHA was criticized for using unpaid work to assist in transcribing efforts.

 A 13-month study published in 2023, "Dazed & Confused: A Large-Scale Real-World User Study of reCAPTCHAv2," found that reCAPTCHA provides little security against bots and is primarily a tool to track user data, and has cost society an estimated 819 million hours of unpaid human labor.